GuanshiyinPusa/ENGR90051_Prototype/Readme.md

 gonna say like they can change it every year/sms to make sure the right points, that said, 1000 may be not so incentive to students to bring them to TCS.

+I am really happy with prop8 so far.
+You can experience the basic functions on it.
+In prop9 I added the congrat message on the left side panel.
+I think that is enough as a demo.